dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Carlo Vicari:**
- yeah very true very true um so I think that's a you know pretty pretty good discussion that we had about the
+ yeS very true very true so I
+think that's a you know pretty pretty good discussion that we had about the
-BTC and the CEO and the coin Telegraph article I guess is kind of encompassed on that I had to make a yeah go ahead
+BTC and the ICO and the coin Telegraph article I guess is kind of encompassed on that I had to make a go ahead

 **Christian Seberino:**
-okay so there's there's it there's at least two reasons why a hard fork could be a bad thing so one of them is definitely if there's a huge disagreements in the community but you didn't quite it didn't seem like you you saw that even some people changes annoying even if there's there's complete agreement you have to update your clients you have to do and some people just rather not have to deal with
+okay so it there's at
+least two reasons why a hard fork could be a bad thing so one of them is definitely if there's a huge disagreements in the community but you didn't quite it didn't seem like you saw that even some people changes annoying even if there's complete agreement you have to update your clients you have to do and some people just rather not have to deal with